Physical Activity Resources

-MFit Fitness Center in Ann Arbor is a medically-based fitness center.
-Membership includes a fitness consultation, exercise equipment instruction and free exercise classes from our knowledgeable staff and use of fitness center exercise equipment.
+MHealthy Fitness Center in Ann Arbor is a medically-based fitness center.
+Membership includes use of fitness center exercise equipment, exercise equipment instruction and free exercise classes from our knowledgeable staff.

 Kids need three elements of exercise: endurance, strength, and flexibility.
 This site gives tips on how to master these skills through different physical activities.